moosethegoose2213/automator-for-barrykn-micropatcher/README.md

 11) When complete, a dialog will appear.
 Press the `Restart` button to restart to complete your installation.

 ## Credits:
-None of this would be possible without BarryKN, who has been working hard at developing (and constantly updating) his micropatcher.
-Also, special thanks to MinhTon, BenSova, ASentientBot, jackluke, and MacHacJac for their help in developing this automator.
+None of this would be possible without MacHacJac, who has been working hard at developing (and constantly updating) his micropatcher.
+Also, special thanks to MinhTon, BenSova, ASentientBot, jackluke, and BarryKN for their help in developing this automator.

 ## Contact:
 Unsupported Macs Discord: https://discord.gg/XbbWAsE